 The gravitational pull of the moon causes the seas and oceans to bulge outwards resulting in tides, which affect all life on earth in dramatic ways.
 (Note: Latest research shows Moon phases also affect sleep cycles in Humans.)
-Vedic astrology (Jyotish) asserts that similarly nine nearby celestial bodies and phenomena have unique effect on humans.
+Vedic astrology (Jyotish) asserts that the nearby nine celestial bodies and phenomena also have unique effects on humans on earth.
 Thus Hindus recognize and respect the nine celestial phenomena (Navagraha) at the beginning of all Hindu pujas (religious services).

 The Nine, along with their associated days of the week are: